These are the processes you can expect to follow if you're already in the UK and are applying for a Student visa to study at City.

 Nationals of certain countries (e.g USA, China) are considered to be low-risk for immigration purposes.
 Click here for the full list of low-risk national countries.

-If you are a low-risk national, you do not need to provide financial evidence with their application but UKVI might request these evidence later if they want to, so you must still meet these requirements and ensure that you could produce documents in the required format if they are requested.
+If you are a low-risk national, you do not need to provide financial evidence with their application but UKVI might request these evidence later if they want to, so you must still meet these requirements and ensure that you can produce documents in the required format if they are requested.

 If you were financially sponsored before this course